Student Worktext (Digital)

 Chapter 6: Steps in a Trial of an Appellate Case

-Distinguish between the step-by-step processes involved in trials and appeals, how to arrange your classroom like a courtroom and different types of testimony.
+Distinguish between the step-by-step processes involved in trials and appeals with explanations about the steps, and learn how to arrange your classroom like a courtroom.
+There are handouts of the steps to be used to guide students on the day of the mock trial.

 Chapter 7: Persuasive Arguments